* A paper I wrote for a class on the problem of evil. The paper is more descriptive of Rational Presuppositionalism than evaluative or critical.

 Rational Presuppositionalism has recently been described as “an up and coming movement” and “a budding apologetic system.”
 Its principal architect is Surrendra Gangadean as developed in his book Philosophical Foundation: A Critical Analysis of Basic Beliefs (2008).
 Rational Presuppositionalism has a unique solution to the problem of evil; indeed, it calls its answer “an ironic solution.”
 It recognizes that the problem of evil can only be resolved, or, in its terminology “dissolved,” if the problem is situated within a larger philosophical program of natural theology.
 Therefore, it is imperative to understand Rational Presuppositionalism’s unique approach to natural theology and its attendant reasoning.

 Rational Presuppositionalism (RP) has a robust understanding of natural theology.
-This is based on an understanding of “clarity” in which some things—the most basic things—are clear to reason.[23]
-Reason is defined as the basic of laws of thought: (1) Identity: is a; (2) Non-contradiction: not both and non-a; and (3) Excluded Middle: either or non-a.
+This is based on an understanding of “clarity” in which some things—the most basic things—are clear to reason.
+Reason is defined as the basic of laws of thought: (1) Identity: a is a; (2) Non-contradiction: not both a and non-a; and (3) Excluded Middle: either a or non-a.
 Reason can be used critically to test for meaning which is crucial, since one must know what a statement means before it can be tested for truth.
 Reason is understood to be natural(not conventional, but, rather universal), ontological(applying to being as well as thought), fundamental to other aspects of human personality, and transcendental(it cannot be questioned because it makes questioning possible).
-According to this understanding of reason, there are some things that “maximally clear” to reason: it is clear that is not non-a.
+According to this understanding of reason, there are some things that “maximally clear” to reason: it is clear that a is not non-a.

 A related corollary is that maximal clarity is necessary for maximal responsibility.
 This becomes important for natural theology since if reason is used to show God’s existence and eternal nature, this should be maximally clear.
 As Anderson and Gangadean write: